-The ticker code may read FAB, but the news is anything but for holders in this AIM-listed company, with shares today down a whopping 30% based on a profit warning which ‘significantly’ reduces profit expectations for FY19, although expectations for the current year remain unchanged.
-The markets hated this at the start – sending the price down over 50%, but since have recovered steadily, albeit still at a big loss to the previous day.
+The ticker code may read FAB, but the news is anything but for holders in this AIM-listed company.
+A Fusion Antibodies profit warning has knocked a whopping 30% off the share price.
+The base case is that it ‘significantly’ reduces profit expectations for FY19, although expectations for the current year remain unchanged.
+The markets hated this at the start – sending the price down over 50% initially, but since have recovered steadily, albeit still at a big loss to the previous day.

 Fusion Antibodies are a new company for me.
 Their market cap is small = currently £17.5m at today’s prices.
 Like a lot of other companies that have issued warnings, the share price presents a rather sad story for investors, as even in January 2018 the price of the shares were above 200p.

 In short this is what they do, adapted from their site:

 Fusion Antibodies is a Contract Research Organisation (CRO) established in 2001 and located about 6 miles outside Belfast city centre in Northern Ireland, UK.
 Our unrivaled experience in the medical research industry makes Fusion Antibodies your first choice for development of antibodies for both therapeutic drug and diagnostic applications.
 Our mission is to enable biopharmaceutical and diagnostic companies to develop innovative products in a timely and cost-effective manner for the benefit of the global healthcare industry.

 They are also a relatively recent listing to the exchange, with their placing dating back to 2017.
 They gave a mild profit warning in March which was attributed to the management focus on the IPO, and the market seemingly gave that a pass, with little share movement.

 That wasn’t the case today with their latest announcement, which read: